 Feel like you’re in a fairytale at Franklin Park Zoo!
-Meet a few of your favorite princesses and join Jack and the Pirates of the Rogues’ Armada as they invade the Zoo on Saturday, September 29.
 Meet and pose for photos with the princesses and learn how you can be a pirate under the instruction of Captain Jack and his crew.
 There will also be crafts, special animal encounters and an education station.
 Kids are encouraged to come dressed in their favorite fairy tale outfit, and don’t forget the camera!

-Don’t miss the ninth annual Brew at the Zoo!
+Don’t miss the 10th annual Brew at the Zoo!
 Brew at the Zoo is a beer-tasting event that offers guests the opportunity to walk on the wild side as they sample offerings from local breweries and restaurants.
-The entire zoo (weather permitting) will be open for this event, with the exception of the seasonal Butterfly Landing exhibit.
+The entire zoo, with the exception of the Bird's World building and playground, will be open for this event (weather permitting).
 Sip some delicious brews and visit with western lowland gorillas, ring-tailed lemurs, pygmy hippos, and other species in the Zoo’s Tropical Forest Pavilion, as well as giraffes, zebras, kangaroos and many other animals.
 Don’t miss a visit to Aussie Aviary, a seasonal free-flight aviary featuring brightly-colored budgies.